 - Avoid rear window wipers on your window graphics as much as possible.
 Otherwise, the swiping streaks will begin to show on the pictures or text.

-- Try to avoid rolling down car windows outfitted graphics.
+- Try to avoid rolling down car windows outfitted with graphics.
 Just as with the rear window wipers, rolling the windows down will scratch the graphics.